Patrick Noubissié: Playing career

-Noubissie has played for French sides CS Sedan Ardennes and US Roye Foot Picardie 80 before signing for English teams Crewe Alexandra and Swindon Town.
+Noubissie has played for French sides CS Brétigny sur Orge, Le Mée sur Seine S.C., CS Sedan Ardennes and US Roye Foot Picardie 80 before signing for English teams Crewe Alexandra and Swindon Town.

 In August 2007, Noubissie signed a two-year contract with Hibernian.
 Noubissie was then immediately loaned to Livingston for three months to build up his match fitness.
 He returned to Easter Road in November 2007 and made a few appearances for Hibs, but he then fell out of favour after manager John Collins resigned.

 Noubissie was subsequently loaned out to Dundee on 4 March 2008 as an emergency loan.
 At the end of the season, Noubissie was released by Hibs.

 In July 2009, he trained and played in pre-season friendlies for English Conference National side Kettering Town, with the club's manager Mark Cooper aiming to agree a deal for the midfielder.